thunderbird/thunderbird-release-docs/diy/cross_compile_linux_aarch64.md

 ```

 **Install prerequisite packages:**
+Note: Not all of these are needed.
+If you have the time, please try trimming to the minimum required.
 ```
 sudo apt update && sudo apt install -y \
   mercurial build-essential cbindgen ccache clang clang-tools curl git htop libclang-dev lld llvm-dev \